-cooperates fully in any and all official investigations into the cause of the illness or injury.
+cooperates fully in any and all official investigations into the cause of the illness or injury;

+pays for all of the medical treatment, transportation fees and other related expenses if the crew member is sick or injured whilst working on the fishing vessel.

-For the purposes of paragraphs 3 through 5, the flag CCM shall ensure that the appropriate Maritime Rescue Coordination Centre, crew provider and Secretariat are immediately notified.
+For the purposes of paragraphs 3 through 5, the flag CCM shall ensure that the appropriate Maritime Rescue Coordination Centre, the CCM of the crew provider and Secretariat are immediately notified.

-Assault, intimidation, threat, harassment or forced labour of crew – crew member wants to leave
+Assault, intimidation, threat, harassment or forced labour of crew – crew member wants to leave fishing vessel

-In the event that there are reasonable grounds to believe a crew member has been assaulted, intimidated, threatened, harassed, or there are indicators of forced labor such that their health or safety is endangered and the crew member indicates to the CCM to which the fishing vessel is flagged that they wish for the crew member to be removed from the fishing vessel, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel:
+In the event that there are reasonable grounds to believe a crew member’s health and safety are endangered, or that the crew member has been subjected to any forced labour practices, such as having been denied access to potable water, adequate food, toilets, rest, medical attention, or restriction of movement, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel:

 immediately takes action to preserve the safety of the crew member and mitigate and resolve the situation on board;

-immediately notifies the flag CCM of the situation, including the status and location of the crew member, as soon as possible;
+immediately notifies the flag CCM’s designated authorities of the situation, including the status and location of the crew member, as soon as possible;

-facilitates the safe disembarkation of the crew member in a manner and place, as agreed by the flag CCM, that facilitates access to any needed medical treatment at the expense of the employer; and
+facilitates the safe disembarkation of the crew member in a manner and place, as agreed by the flag CCM and crew member, including access to any needed medical treatment at the expense of the operator; and

 cooperates fully in any and all official investigations into the incident.

-In the event that there are reasonable grounds to believe that a crew member has been assaulted, intimidated, threatened, harassed, or there are indicators of forced labor but neither the crew member [nor the crew provider] wishes that the crew member be removed from the fishing vessel, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel:
+[In the event that there are reasonable grounds to believe that a crew member has been assaulted, intimidated, threatened, harassed, or there are indicators of forced labor but neither the crew member [nor the crew provider] wishes that the crew member be removed from the fishing vessel, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel:

 immediately takes action to preserve the safety of the crew member and mitigate and resolve the situation on board as soon as possible;

-immediately notifies the flag CCM crew provider of the situation as soon as possible; and
+immediately notifies the flag CCM and the flag CCM of the crew provider of the situation as soon as possible; and

-cooperates fully in all official investigations into the incident.
+cooperates fully in all official investigations into the incident.]

-If any of the events in paragraphs 3 – 7 occur, port CCMs, shall facilitate entry of the fishing vessel to allow disembarkation of the crew member and, to the extent possible, assist in any investigations if so requested by the flag CCM.
+If any of the events in paragraphs 3 – 7 occur, port CCMs, shall facilitate entry of the fishing vessel to allow disembarkation of the crew member to the extent possible under national law and, assist in any investigations if so requested by the flag CCM [including by providing access to all crew members remaining on the vessel]

-Allegation of assault, harassment or forced labour – reported by crew member after disembarkation
+Allegation of assault, harassment or forced labour – reported by to port CCM by crew member after disembarkation

-In the event that, after disembarkation from a fishing vessel of a crew member, a possible violation involving assault or harassment of the crew while on board the fishing vessel is identified by the port CCM, the port CMM shall notify, in writing, the flag CCM and the Secretariat, and the flag CCM shall:
+In the event that, after disembarkation from a fishing vessel a crew member reports to the port CCM an allegation of [assault or harassment] while on board the fishing vessel, the port CMM shall notify, in writing, the flag CCM and the Secretariat.
+The and the flag CCM shall:

-immediately investigate the event based on the information provided by the crew provider and port CCM and take any appropriate action in response to the results of the investigation;
+immediately investigate the allegations, including through information provided by the crew member (and crew provider as relevant), port CCM, and crew on the fishing vessel and take any appropriate action in response to the results of the investigation;

-cooperate fully in any investigation conducted by the /crew provider or port CCM, including providing the report to the crew member provider and appropriate authorities of the incident; and
+cooperate fully in any investigation conducted by the CCM of the crew provider or port CCM, including providing the flag CCM’s investigation report to the crew member provider and CCM; and

-notify the crew provider or port CCM]and the Secretariat of the results of its investigation and any actions taken.
+[notify the CCM of the crew provider or port CCM]and the Secretariat of the results of its investigation and any actions taken.]

-Role of vessels, including HSBI vessels, to assist in search and rescue operations
+Role of vessels, including HSBI vessels, to assist in search and rescue operations for members